-Only individuals and qualifying estates can actively participate in a rental real estate activity.
-Estates (other than qualifying estates) and trusts cannot actively participate.
+Only individuals, qualifying estates, and revocable trusts that made a section 645 election can actively participate in a rental real estate activity.
+Estates (other than qualifying estates) and trusts (other than qualifying revocable trusts that made a section 645 election) cannot actively participate.